 Build Scans published to a Develocity installation are viewable by all users that can reach the server and have the required roles, should Identity Access Management (IAM) be turned on.
 Develocity provides a search interface for discovering and finding individual Build Scans.

-Build scans published to scans.gradle.com are viewable by anyone with the link assigned when publishing the Build scan.
+Build Scans published to scans.gradle.com are viewable by anyone with the link assigned when publishing the Build Scan.
 Links to individual Build Scans are not discoverable and cannot be guessed, but may be shared.

 Appendix D: Additional Build Cache details